 The Vitamix FC-50 FoodCycler is super easy to use and a surprisingly quick way to turn all your food scraps into soil-ready nutrition.
 You simply place all your food scraps into the bucket, press the power button and 4 to 7 hours later, the result is clean (clean feeling and smelling) fertilizer ready to feed the garden.

 When I found out about the Vitamix FoodCycler through the Vitamix email newsletter, I was so excited and intrigued.
 Throwing food scraps into the trash just seems like a shame.
 Not only is it bad for the environment (methane gas in landfills, etc.), but it is potential nutrients for the garden going into the trash.
 A complete waste.

-We have been thinking about compost for a long time; but one of those large bin composters just isn't an option.
+We have been thinking about composting for a long time, but one of those large bin composters just isn't an option.
 They take up a lot of space and it takes quite a while (up to a year) before you can use the compost in the garden.
 Maybe we can blame instant delivery these days for making that an issue.